bighatlevi/leetfest/README.md

 # leetcode
-A collection of completed solutions to leetcode probelms in numeric order and stored in folders for each language.
+A collection of completed solutions to leetcode problems in numeric order and stored in folders for each language.